Key Points about Multi-Row Subqueries

 - This query returns employees whose

-is not in the list of department IDs located at1000
+department_idis not in the list of department IDs located at1000.

 Multi-row subqueries are often used with aggregate functions to compare values to an entire set.